Al-Ittihad Club (Jeddah)

-Al-Ittihad Club (نادي الاتحاد), commonly known as Al-Ittihad or simply Ittihad, is a professional football club based in Jeddah, Saudi Arabia.
-The club has spent its entire history in the top flight of football in Saudi Arabia, currently known as the Saudi Pro League.
-Ittihad has won 60 championships, 37 of which are official.
+Al-Ittihad Club, commonly known as Al-Ittihad, or simply Ittihad (نادي الاتحاد), is a Saudi Arabian professional association football club based in Jeddah, Saudi Arabia.
+Founded in 1927, the club competes in the Saudi Pro League, the top tier of football in Saudi Arabia, and is one of three clubs to have spent its entire history in the top flight without ever being relegated.

-Ittihad matches are played at Jeddah's main stadium King Abdullah Sports City, which is the second-largest stadium in Saudi Arabia, accommodating 62,345 spectators.
+Ittihad matches are played at Jeddah's main stadium King Abdullah Sports City, which is the second-largest stadium in Saudi Arabia, accommodating 66,345 spectators.
 Al-Ittihad has a long-standing rivalry with Al-Hilal, which is referred to as Saudi El Clasico, and is considered the most prominent and most watched annual match.

 Founded in 1927, it is the oldest sports club still surviving in Saudi Arabia.
 The most successful period in the club history was the 1990s and the 2000s, when the club achieved a large number of titles and achievements domestically, regionally, and globally, culminating in the club securing the 4th place in the 2005 FIFA Club World Championship.

-Ittihad is one of the most successful Asian club at domestic and continental level, as they have achieved the AFC Champions League title twice in a row (the first to do so), the Asian Cup Winners' Cup, the GCC Champions League and the Arab Champions League title each once.
-Domestically, Ittihad is also one of two successful clubs in Saudi Arabia, having won fifteen league titles, ten King's Cup titles, eight Crown Prince Cup titles, three Saudi Federation Cup titles and one Saudi Super Cup.
+Ittihad is one of the most successful Asian club at domestic and continental level, as they have achieved the AFC Champions League Elite title twice in a row (the first to do so), the Asian Cup Winners' Cup, the GCC Champions League and the Arab Champions League title each once.
+Domestically, Ittihad is also one of two successful clubs in Saudi Arabia, having won fourteen league titles, six King's Cup titles, eight Crown Prince Cup titles, three Saudi Federation Cup titles and one Saudi Super Cup.

 History

 Creation (1927–1949)

 The club was founded after a meeting of some of the notable football enthusiasts of the city of Jeddah, on 26 December 1927.
+(Note: Some sources also state that the club was created on 4 January.)
 They met in the offices of a radio broadcasting company and discussed the idea of forming a football club to compete with various travelling teams and be a source of entertainment for inhabitants and an outlet for the city's youth to practice organised sport.
 Everyone agreed that they should create the team that unites them and Ittihad Jeddah was born.
 The attendees were Hamza Fitaihi, Abdulrazag Ajlan, Abdullah Bin Zagor, Fahad Badkook, Abdulsamad Najeeb Alsaady, Ismail Zahran, Ali Yamani, Abdulaziz Jameel, Abdul Latif Jameel, Abdulateef Linjawi, Othman Banajah, Ahmad Abu Talib, Ali Sultan, Ahmed Almir and Saleh Salamah.